rewsdjad1/urban-dollop/README.md

 Most of the contents are not mine, I just save them here.

 Please do not use the content inside.
-Although I can't stop you from doing this
+Although I can't stop you from doing this.